 Aaron Meyer was a typical young person, growing up near Madison, WI.

-Sometime in the summer of 2003 Aaron began experimenting with marijuana.
+Sometime in the summer of 2003, Aaron began experimenting with marijuana.
 Within three months, the drug had consumed sixteen-year-old Aaron.
-His parents didn’t understand addiction nor did they know the full extent of Aaron’s situation.
+His parents didn’t understand addiction or know the full extent of Aaron’s situation.
 Determined to address what they perceived an “emotional growth” issue, Aaron’s parents sent him to Mount Bachelor Academy in Prineville, OR in December 2003.
 Aaron returned home in January 2005 a mature, humble, and peaceful soul.
-Aaron and his family were now aware of addiction.
-Fully aware.
+Aaron and his family were now fully aware of addiction.

-Responsibility is the word Aaron used to describe his feelings on turning 18 on May 6, 2005.
-He had a plan for his immediate future: A) Return to Oregon to attend Bend Community College (B) Live with friends in recovery (C) Get a job (D) Attend recovery step meetings (E) Stay in touch with his emotional growth mentors.
+“Responsibility” was the word Aaron used to describe his feeling on turning 18 on May 6, 2005.
+He had a plan for his immediate future: return to Oregon to attend Bend Community College, live with friends in recovery, get a job, attend recovery step meetings and stay in touch with his growth mentors.
 Aaron told his family, “We’ll help each other stay clean.
 It’ll work because nobody knows what we go through like we do.”

 Aaron never had the chance to put this plan into action, he died on May 10, 2005 while helping another young man in recovery get to a job interview.
 Aaron’s idea did not die with him, a seed was planted and nourished by friends, family, professional recovery counselors, and others who recognized the potential in Aaron’s idea and opened Aaron’s House in Madison, WI in August 2007.
 Grace House for women opened in 2015, both Aaron’s House and Grace House offer a safe environment that protects sobriety and nourishes the resident’s recovery.

 Welcome home to Aaron’s House and Grace House…